-In my last couple posts, I wrote a bit about how some of the LIMS tools can cause poor performance (Difference Between C# and VGL; LIMSBasic: A Programming Language).
+In the past, I wrote a bit about how some of the LIMS tools can cause poor performance (Difference Between C# and VGL; LIMSBasic: A Programming Language).
 It’s possible to really slow-down the system if you’re not careful, and some systems and tools are much more sensitive than others.
 What’s a person to do?

 For the inexperienced person, their first idea is to go around the system – to use any other tool that they can.
 Anything is faster.
 Using SQL commands or Visual Basic seems sensible – they’re just so much faster.